-When owner Don Basch listened to Governor Gretchen Whitmer, Michigan’s Governor, address to citizenson March 23, 2020, he, along with everyone else in the state, heard the news that all non-essential businesses were ordered to close their doors until at least April 13th.
+When owner Don Basch listened to Michigan's Governor Gretchen Whitmer address citizenson March 23, 2020, he, along with everyone else in the state, heard the news that all non-essential businesses were ordered to close their doors until at least April 13th.
 That night, Don went home, got on the internet, and researched what he could do to help protect the medical and emergency responder professionals in his Traverse City community.

 “I found a local group that shared a Google doc showing PPE itemsthat hospitals are needing to help keep doctors and nurses protected.
 One of the items was face shields with a suggested design.”
 Don went to the Photodonshop and got to work making a shield using some materials he had in stock.
 After tinkering with the shieldpattern, he constructed the first shield.
 He also ordered someadditionalsupplies needed to make the shields.

 “We now havesupplies on hand to make about 1,500 shields,” Don said.
 Photodon plans to provideas many shields as they can and currently have face shields ready to deliver.
 “We just want to do what we can to help with what we are capable of doing,” Don said.

 Now that the coronavirus has arrived, electronic devices are being cleaned regularly, especially ones used in medical facilities.
 To ensure these devices are cleaned properly, hospital-grade type disinfectants are being used directly on expensive digital screens which, if not protected, can cause damage to the screen.
 Our screen protectors hold up to harsh chemicals and can save your device screen’s life.
 Below you’ll see what we did to prove this.

 The Test – 6HS and MXHScreen Protectors and Anti-Bacterial Cleaning Solutions: